-COS maintains two on-board data buffers, each with a capacity of 9 MBytes $(2.35 \times 10^6 \text{ counts})$ .
-The BUFFER-TIME is the time that it takes to fill one of these buffers.
-COS uses the BUFFER-TIME to establish the pattern and timing of memory dumps during a TIME-TAG exposure.
-For the first BUFFER-TIME of an exposure counts are recorded in the first COS data buffer.
-At the end of this time data recording switches to the second data buffer and the first buffer is read out while the second is being filled.
-It takes 110 s to empty a COS data buffer.
+The BUFFER-TIME is a keyword in APT that COS uses to establish the pattern and timing of memory dumps during a TIME-TAG exposure.
+The exposure counts are recorded on the first data buffer for a period corresponding to BUFFER-TIME, at the end of which the recording switches to the second data buffer while the first buffer is read out.
+This pattern is repeated after every BUFFER-TIME period to the end of the exposure.
+It takes 110 seconds to empty a COS data buffer.